 Whenever I do a Q&A, I always get asked “Do you have any design regrets in your house?”
 And I always struggle to think of an answer.
-Overall, I’m really happy with the choices I’ve made because I think most of them work well for the house we’re currently in.
+Overall, despite making some renovation mistakes along the way, I’m really happy with the choices I’ve made because I think most of them work well for the house we’re currently in.

 Funny enough, many of the choices are not ones I would make in our next house but not because I don’t like them, but because I purposely chose different items and styles so that I could save some of my favorite design elements for 1) a house we’d be in longer and 2) a house that better fit them, style wise.